tomtongue/tomtongue_com/docs/building_clusters_journey/1_4-running-hadoop-cluster.md

 drwxrwxrwt   - root supergroup          0 2020-11-29 01:29 /tmp
 ```

-Additionally, you can check the space of HDFS on MasterNode.
+Additionally, you can check the space of HDFS from the cleit node.

 ```
 [root@ip-172-31-27-219 ~]# hdfs dfs -df -h